hailemichaeltesfsye-hue/ai-product-launch-team/README.md

 # AI Product Launch Team

-A hierarchical multi-agent simulation of a corporate product launch workflow, built with **LangGraph** and **Pydantic**.
-A CEO/Supervisor layer orchestrates a team of specialized agents covering marketing, finance, pricing, and research, with a live dashboard visualizing the agent hierarchy and task flow in real time.
+An autonomous multi-agent simulation of a corporate product launch workflow, built with **LangGraph** and **Pydantic**.
+The project implements two agent-coordination architectures side by side — a **peer-to-peer (P2P)** agent network and a **hierarchical supervisor** system — plus a live dashboard that visualizes the agent hierarchy and task flow in real time.

 ## Overview

-This project models how a company's leadership and functional teams collaborate to plan and execute a product launch.
-Instead of a single monolithic agent, tasks are delegated across a hierarchy of specialized agents:
+The system models how a company's leadership and functional teams collaborate to plan and execute a product launch.
+Two coordination styles are implemented:

+- **Peer-to-peer (P2P)** — agents hand off tasks directly to one another via `graphs/p2p_graph.py` and `state/p2p_state.py`
+- **Hierarchical / Supervisor** — a top-down structure where a supervisor routes work down through manager agents to specialists, visualized live on the dashboard

+### Agents (`agents/`)

 - **Supervisor** (`supervisor.py`) — receives the high-level goal, breaks it into subtasks, and routes them to the right specialist agent
 - **CEO** (`ceo.py`) — top-level decision-making and final sign-off on strategy